Small Dress Up Crochet Dolls with Removable Clothes

 Zeena is a sweet little crochet witch.
 Her removable dress is perfect for all occasions!

 Our Malala doll’s crochet outift is all removable.
-Her dupatta (or scarf) is no, but you can make the rest of the outfit for one of the other dolls in the series.
+Her dupatta (or scarf) is not, but you can make the rest of the outfit for one of the other dolls in the series.

 Final Thoughts on our Small Crochet Dolls with Clothes